 There was never any of this tom foolery in my day.
 Good job too otherwise I would of been sent to school in a pair of rolled up pyjamas and a headscarf whatever the occasion or theme………..

-The Best Easy Vegetable Lasagna Recipe evers.
+The Best Easy Vegetable Lasagne Recipe.

 As the usual term drudgery starts and I can think not what to make for easy mid week teas this amazing vegetable lasagne recipe saves the day and would lift any tense situation.
 My recipe here is absolutely yummy.
-A word I am not fond of but it is absolutely applicable here.
+A word I am not fond of but it is very applicable here.
 I like to make it on a Wednesday when levels of enthusiasm are perhaps low and a general cheering is required.
-This delicious vegetable lasagne recipe is more than up to the job.
+This incredibly delicious vegetable lasagne recipe is more than up to the job.

 Apart from the deliciousness thing the ease and simplicity with which this is rustled up is the real boon.
 Easy dinner recipes just make me soooooo happy inside.
 No white sauce shenanigins, just the one veggie sauce, a scattering of whole veg, pasta and a load of cheese.
 It is for this reason alone that I suggest it’s suitability for it’s title “Easy Vegetable Lasagne” Midweek is not a time for bechamel.